 Sorry to disappoint you, but if you've been misled to believe county commissioners "run the county," you will quickly find out you don't.
 Nonetheless, county commissioners do have significant and expanding duties.
-The general powers of commissioners are outlined in W.S.
-18-3-504.
-The following are several critical duties:
+The general powers of commissioners are outlined in W.S. § 18-3-504.
+Six of the critical duties include budgeting, planning and zoning, emergency preparedness, managing county buildings, maintaining county roads, and acting as a "cooperator" with federal agencies.